 Learn more about the ideal diet for rabbits so that you can keep your bunny in the best health possible.

 Chew toys are also great for keeping rabbit teeth healthy.
 They give some resistance to help your rabbit grind their teeth down.
 They can also keep your rabbit active, enhancing their mental and physical health.

 The problem is that many rabbits don’t like to play with the toys we give them.
 They can be pretty picky and will only play with their favorite toys.
 The best way to approach finding toys for your rabbit is to provide them with a wide variety to choose from.
-I like to get a sample pack of toys from my favorite online store, Small Pet Select.
+I like to get toys from my favorite online store, Small Pet Select.
 They send you a variety of safe, natural rabbit toys.
 You can offer them to your rabbit to see which ones they like best, then continue to get your rabbit’s favorite toys in the future. (and you can use the code ‘BUNNYLADY’ at checkout to get 15% off your first order)